 What do male Church leaders have against women?

-even those who laugh at the story of the female pope agree that
+even those who laugh at the story of the female pope agree

-force in the medieval Church.
+and threatening force in the medieval Church.

 Many scholars say there were many women martyrs in that era,

 women who were tortured for their religious beliefs.
 And there